IrisJi3/seg3103_playground/Lab05/README.md

 Here is the result:
 ![test](assets/junit.JPG)

 According to the error message, the error occurred in isMentionned_dontReturnSubstringMatches(), " expected: <false> but was: <true>".
 This is because  "meat" contains "me", so no matter if the loadTweet return @meat or @me. isMentionned("me") will always be true.
 Therefore, we need to change the code of isMentioned() in Twitter.java to ensure string after "@" should 100% match.
-We use equal() instead of contain():
+We use equals() instead of contains():
 ![test](assets/equal.JPG)

 run again, it works: